aabbtree77/ownership/README.md

-Three basic ways to modify a list in Rust, to see what Rust's borrow checker is.
+Three basic ways to modify a list in Rust, to see what Rust's borrow checker is about.

 ChatGPT prompt: